No. 251 Squadron RAF: History

 No. 251 Squadron RAF was first formed in August 1918 from Nos.
-504, 505, 506 and 510 (Special Duty) Flights based at Hornsea but operating from Atwick, RAF Greenland Top/Stallingborough) and Owthorne.
-The Squadron flew anti-submarine patrols on the coast of Yorkshire for the remainder of World War I and was then disbanded on 30 June 1919.
+504, 505, 506 and 510 (Special Duty) Flights based at Hornsea but operating from Atwick, Stallingborough and Owthorne.
+The squadron flew anti-submarine patrols on the coast of Yorkshire for the remainder of World War I and was then disbanded on 30 June 1919.

-No. 251 Squadron was then reborn after No. 1407 (Meteorological) Flight, stationed at Reykjavík, was renumbered for air-sea rescues on 1 August 1944.
+No. 251 Squadron was then reformed after No. 1407 (Meteorological) Flight, stationed at Reykjavík, was renumbered for air-sea rescues on 1 August 1944.

-1407 Flight was formed in October 1941, receiving Lockheed Hudson aircraft in April 1942.
+No. 1407 Flight had been formed in October 1941, receiving Lockheed Hudson aircraft in April 1942.
 The number of aircraft was expanded in November with more Hudsons and a few Handley Page Hampdens.
 The latter were replaced with Lockheed Venturas in 1943.

-The new Squadron also operated as Meteorological Reconnaissance until it was finally disbanded in October 1945.
+The new squadron also operated in a meteorological reconnaissance role until it was finally disbanded in October 1945.

-Aircraft Used
+Aircraft operated

-During its first time in operation, the Squadron flew:
+During its first time in operation, the squadron flew: